 New extended study courses are added on a regular basis.
 Please see the OCS web page for a complete listing of courses offering extended study components.

-Students with a compelling academic rationale whose academic interests cannot be met by a Colgate study group or approved program may petition the Off-Campus Study Committee to attend an alternate program.
-Students should begin by speaking with an off-campus study adviser who will involve the student’s academic adviser and department chair only if the program meets Colgate’s expectations for academic rigor, health and safety, and cultural engagement.
+Students with a compelling academic rationale whose academic interests cannot be met by a Colgate study group or approved program may petition the Office of Off-Campus Study to attend an alternate program.
+Students should begin by speaking with the associate director of off-campus study for advice about options and drafting a petition.
+Students should consult their academic advisers about the possibility of attending a program not already approved by Colgate.
 Petitions are vetted and determined by the Off-Campus Study Committee and require the support of a student’s academic department and faculty adviser.

 Students who do not submit a petition or whose petitions are denied, will not be eligible for Colgate financial aid or grant assistance, nor will academic credit transfer toward the degree.

 Petitions for Travel to Countries under a U.S. State Department Travel Advisory Level 4